 The glamorous sibling in the Asian family, Singapore has a charm all of its own that is fascinating, exciting and somewhat enthralling destination.
 It is merely a small island but there is so much to offer here that it is hard not to be amazed by what it encompasses.
 Singapore is one of the cleanest destinations in the world, this country is also very busy and crowded, it is the second-most densely populated country in the world behind Monaco.
 Singapore is only a few day stop over on your way to Australasia or further into Asia, but it is certainly worth taking some time to explore the country.

-Discover Singapore with our authentic holidays & packages from specialist international and local travel operators.
+Discover the best of Singapore with our travel ideas, backpacker trips and authentic travel packages from specialist international and local travel operators.

 If you would like to visit Singapore you will need a passport which is valid for 6 months, sometimes you might be asked on arrival for proof of funds but this is rare.
 If you are from the UK or Ireland you do not need a visa and you can stay for up to 30 days.
 Most EU nationals and also US citizens also do not require a visa but you can only stay for 14 days.
 If you are from a different country you will need to double check if you are eligible to visit.
 If you want to stay longer than the allocted time you will need to apply for a Social Visit Pass which you can get from the Singapore High Commision.